 sudo ln -s /usr/local/MATLAB/R2018a/bin/matlab /usr/bin/matlab

-substitute R2018a for whatever Matlab version you are using.
+If needed, substitute R2018a for whatever Matlab version you are using.